kantarjiev/BAMRU-Org/docs/dev_environment.md

 ## Development Operating System

 This has only been tested on Ubuntu 14.04.
-If you are running Mac or Windows, I recommend that you install & use Vagrant/VirtualBox with an Ubuntu VM.
+If you are running Mac or Windows, I recommend that you install & use Vagrant/VirtualBox with an Ubuntu VM. (a pre-configurated Vagrantfile is provided in this repository...)

-## Repo Setup
+## Installation

-To update the live site, you must have update rights on the GitHub repo.
-See AndyL for this.
+This site depends on Ruby 1.9.3.
+Once ruby is configured, install the bundled Ruby Gems (including `Middleman`)

+    sudo apt-get update
+    sudo apt-get upgrade
+    sudo apt-get remove ruby1.8
+    sudo apt-get install ruby1.9.1 ruby1.9.1-dev npm build-essential git

 Clone the repo and make sure there is a gh-pages branch which holds the HTML output.